TalanSoft/www-talansoft-com-wiki/Vlk/Entity/Camera.md

 # Camera

-A camera entity sets what the user will see from a certain point of view, it behaves much like a real camera or the eyes of a person.
+A camera entity sets what the user will see from a certain point of view.
+It behaves much like a real camera or the eyes of a person.

 -   **fov** *(bound)*: Set the camera's vertical field of view in degrees.
 This is used with perspective projection only (the default